-How will we support your child Usually your child will also need specialist support in school from a professional outside the school.
-This may be from: Local Authority central services such as the ASD Outreach Team or Sensory Service (for students with a hearing or visual need) Outside agencies such as the Speech and Language therapy (SALT) Service.
+Usually your child will also need specialist support in school from a professional outside the school.
+This may be from: • Local Authority central services such as the ASD Outreach Team or Sensory Service (for students with a hearing or visual need) • Outside agencies such as the Speech and Language therapy (SALT) Service.
 After the reports have all been sent in the Local Authority will decide if your child's needs are severe, complex and lifelong and that they need more than 15 hours of support in school to make good progress.
 If this is the case they will write a Statement of Special Educational Needs or an EHC Plan (September 2014).
 If this is not the case, they will ask the school to continue with the support at School and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.
 The Statement or EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
 It will also have long and short term goals for your child.
 The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.
-I with your child to have a look around and speak to key staff (Class teacher, with identified special needs starting at school? your child's needs; share strategies use Your child's key person may make a ho We may suggest adaptations to the sett am around the Child (TAC) meeting or Multi-agency meeting d, and ensure provision is put in place before your child sta me visit and also visit your child if they are attending anothe ling in period to help your child settle more easily rts. er provision.
-How can I let the school know I am concerned about my child's progress in school?
-If you are not happy that the con should speak to the Inclusion SE child's progress you should speak to your child's class tead cerns are being managed and that your child is still not mal NCO/Phase leader/Deputy Head or Headteacher speak to the school SEND Governor. - How will the school let me know if they have any concerns about my child's learning in school? • When a teacher or a parent has the child's needs, the teacher me raised concerns about your child's progress, and targeted t ust raise this with the SENCO. eaching has not met
+How will we support your child with identified special needs starting at school?
+SENCO) If other professionals are involved, a Teyour child's needs; share strategies us Your child's key person may make a h eam around the Child (TAC) meeting or Multi-agency meeting will be held to discuss ed, and ensure provision is put in place before your child starts. ome visit and also visit your child if they are attending another provision. ttling in period to help your child settle more easily How can I let the school know I am concerned about my child's progress in school?
+If you are not happy that the co should speak to the Inclusion S or child's progress you should speak to your child's class teacher initially.
+Sencerns are being managed and that your child is still not making progress you sence?
+SENCO/Phase leader/Deputy Head or Headteacher In speak to the school SEND Governor.
+How will the school let me know if they have any concerns about my child's learning in school?
+When a teacher or a parent has the child's needs, the teacher n s raised concerns about your child's progress, and targeted teaching has not met nust raise this with the SENCO.